 An urn contains 4 green, 5 blue, 2 red and 3 yellow marbles.
 If three marbles are drawn at random, what is the probability that none is green?

 Required probability = 10C3 / 14C3

-Example 9: In a cotton Bag has 50 paise and 25 paise coins, and the cotton bag contains total 60 coins which is sum of Rs.24.25.
-In cotton bag How many 25 paise coins are present ?
+In a bag there is 50 paise and 25 paise coins.
+The bag contains total 60 coins which is sum of Rs.24.25.
+How many 25 paise coins are present in that bag?